EricSchrock/co2-monitor/submissions/report.md

 ### Eric

-todo: Add a paragraph on things learned.
-Compare to the things you expected to learn in the project proposal.

-Ideas

-* Using Python for Embedded applications (MicroPython)
-* Refresher after years without soldering
-* Networking via the Python sockets lib
-* Web development using Flask
-* Using the Raspberry Pi Pico WH
-* Importance of CO2 levels to health
-* Configuring Linux startup scripts (rc.local) and cron jobs
+Two of the key skills I learned in this project were networking via the Python sockets library and how to configure Linux using the `/etc/rc.local` file and `cron` jobs.
+Both were completely new to me and are valuable experiences for the future.

+On a different note, I was surprised by how easy it was to get the project up and running on the Raspberry Pi Pico with MicroPython.
+I'm used to embedded boards being much more painful to bring up.
+Perhaps some personal projects I thought would be too time consuming are actually in reach!

+This project also taught me about the health impacts of high concentrations of CO2 in indoor spaces.
+This is important knowledge to help me stay sharp.
+As a remote worker, I can put what I've learned to use by opening my office windows at key times.

 ### Devin

-todo: Add a paragraph on things learned.
+todo (Devin): Add a paragraph on things learned.
 Compare to the things you expected to learn in the project proposal.

 ### If We Had More Time

-todo: Write this section.

-* Increase eCO2 measurement accuracy by tuning the sensors based on temperature and humidity, maybe via values reported to the sensors by the server.
+If we were to take this project further, we would have three main goals.
+The first would be to increase the accuracy of the sensor readings, either by tuning them with temperature and humidity readings reported to them by the base station or by automatically power cycling the ENS160 CO2 sensor periodically.

-* Add the ability to save timestamped notes to mark and explain events in the data.
+Second, we would expand the functionality of the website.
+We would add the ability to save timestamped notes to mark and explain phenomena in the data.
+We would also make the time interval for the display configurable.
+Additionally, we would add simple statistics, such as the max and average over the selected time interval.

-* Add configurable time intervals to the website.
-* Add more data analysis options to the website (e.g. max or average over the window shown).
+The third goal would be to condense the sensor unit into a wall wart with a protective housing.
+We would look into 3D printing for the case and into a custom PCB to fit in a smaller form factor.

 ## Conclusion